Kentucky Surgical Errors Attorneys

 What is the value of my Kentucky surgical error claim?

 Injuries from surgical errors can affect you for the rest of your life, and it is crucial that when seeking compensation, you understand the total scope of your injuries.
-The personal injury attorneys at Wilt & Associates work to determine not only how your injuries are financially affecting you now, but how they will also do so in the future.
+The personal injury attorneys at Wilt Injury Lawyers work to determine not only how your injuries are financially affecting you now, but how they will also do so in the future.

 We fight to secure the compensation to which you are entitled for:

 - Lost wages and future earning potential

 It is also important to keep in mind the statute of limitations for medical malpractice lawsuits in Kentucky.
 The sooner you contact our attorneys, the sooner we can get started on your case.

 Can you help if a surgical error caused the death of my loved one?

 Yes.
 If a surgeon’s error caused your loved one to die, you may be able to file a wrongful death lawsuit to hold them accountable for their negligence.
 Once probate court has named the personal representative of their estate, that party can then file a lawsuit against the negligent surgeon with the assistance of a qualified Kentucky wrongful death lawyer.

 Like any personal injury claim, wrongful death claims must be filed within one year of the death in order to be heard by the courts.
 If the lawsuit is successful, the representative of the estate will use the award to cover funeral and burial costs, the costs of the lawsuit, and the decedent’s medical expenses.

 What remains will be for the benefit of the surviving family to provide restitution for things such as lost earning capacity, loss of companionship and love, loss of guidance and support, and other damages.